-The cost of the class is $275 which includes 2 full days of instruction, a copy of Park Tool's "Big Blue Book of Bicycle Mechanics", a Park Tool "Certificate of Completion", and an opportunity to purchase tools and parts at a discounted price.
+The cost of the class is $275 which includes 2 full days of instruction, a Park Tool "Certificate of Completion", and an opportunity to purchase tools and parts at a discounted price.

 Also included in the cost of the course is the option to come in for a follow up day ( no additional cost ).
 The follow up day allows students to bring in their own bikes and work on them under the watchful eyes of an instructor.
 If you want to install those shiny new parts or even just switch out your cables and housings then you're invited to come in and use our tools to do the job.
 And of course we're here to help if needed.

 Check the schedule to see when the next class is being offered.
 Feel free to call or e-mail with questions or for registration information.
 Spots in an upcoming class can be held with a $100 non refundable administration fee.